Chart Color Schemes

 Infrastructure

-Camira has limited levels of nearby infrastructure activity, ranking in the 0thth percentile nationally
+Camira has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-AreaSearch has identified 17 projects that could impact the area, significantly influenced by changes in local infrastructure.
-Key projects include Springfield Parkway and Springfield Greenbank Arterial Duplication, Camira Springs Estate Stage 3 & 4, Greater Springfield Sports and Recreation Precinct, Springview Estate Villages 1, 2 and 3.
-The following list details those most relevant.
+AreaSearch has identified 17 projects that could impact the area's performance.
+Key projects include Springfield Parkway and Springfield Greenbank Arterial Duplication, Camira Springs Estate Stage 3 & 4, Greater Springfield Sports and Recreation Precinct, and Springview Estate Villages 1, 2, and 3.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.